California State Parks Peace Officer

+California State Park Peace Officers are state law enforcement officers who operate within the parks, beaches, and facilities managed by the California Department of Parks and Recreation.
+State Park Peace Officers perform a wide variety of general law-enforcement activities such as criminal investigation and traffic enforcement; as well as participating in statewide task forces regarding narcotics enforcement, auto theft, and fish and wildlife crimes on California State Parks property.
+Officers are uniformed as either park rangers or lifeguards dependant on their area of operation and responsibilities, but both work in conjunction to enforce state law and park regulations in the 280 parks and beaches in the state.
+Non law-enforcement duties include aquatic rescue (by lifeguards and other certified officers), search and rescue, emergency medical response, interpretation of natural, historic and cultural resources, resource protection, and general park management.

-SPPOs are trained and designated as sworn California State Park Peace Officers.
-Their authority extends statewide (on or off duty).
-They patrol park grounds by vehicle, boat, and foot or horse patrol; enforce park regulations and issue citations; write reports; make physical arrests for misdemeanors, felonies, and warrants; conduct criminal and administrative investigations; take command in emergencies; perform search and rescue activities; assist in wildland and structural fire suppression; provide emergency medical assistance and aid; and may also perform traffic control and radio dispatching.
+Officers patrol park grounds by vehicle, boat, and foot or horse patrol; enforce park regulations and issue citations; write reports; make physical arrests for misdemeanors, felonies, and warrants; conduct criminal and administrative investigations; take command in emergencies; perform search and rescue activities; assist in wildland and structural fire suppression; provide emergency medical assistance and aid; and may also perform traffic control and radio dispatching.
 Incumbents may perform specialized assignments in cliff rescue; ski patrol; scuba diving; ocean, surf, river, and lake rescue; horse patrol; patrol by aircraft; off-road vehicle and motorcycle patrol; or as a canine team handler.